yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_compute_snapshot.html.markdown

 # yandex\_compute\_snapshot

-Get information about a Yandex Compute Snapshot.
-For more information see [the official documentation](https://cloud.yandex.com/docs/compute/concepts/snapshot).
+Get information about a Yandex Compute snapshot.
+For more information, see [the official documentation](https://cloud.yandex.com/docs/compute/concepts/snapshot).

 ## Example Usage